mstoeckl/detmaps/README.md

   - Raman95: `[2^b] -> [O(n^2)]` with `O(b)` bits of space, but takes `O(n^2 b)`
     time.
 Uses the odd-multiply-shift hash family.
 There is a (as yet unpublished) algorithm using `O(n b log n)` time.
-Using an odd-multiply-add-shift family reduces the output space usage slightly and is also doable in `O(n b log n)` time.
+Using an odd-multiply-add-shift or odd-carryless-multiply-shift family reduces the
+    output space usage slightly and is also doable in `O(n b log n)` time.
   - Derandomized tabulation hashing: `[n^{2k}]->[n^2]` using `O(n k polylog n)` space and construction time, but can be fast to evaluate when `n` is small.
   - (Not implemented) AlonN94, `O(b)` space, `O(n b (log n)^3)` time.